apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hezbollah hit by a wave of exploding pagers and blames Israel.
-At least 9 dead, thousands injured**
+**Remains of decapitated "vampire child" found in Poland, archaeologists say**

-You can read more about it [here](https://apnews.com/article/lebanon-hezbollah-israel-exploding-pagers-8893a09816410959b6fe94aec124461b).
+You can read more about it [here](https://www.cbsnews.com/news/poland-vampire-decapitated-child-found/).

 ## Requirements
 - Python 3.8